Request for Proposal

 ______________________________________________________

-Consultants must deliver ten (10) bound copies of the proposal and an electronic version on USB flash drive to Nevada County Transportation Commission, 101 Providence Mine Road, Suite 102, Nevada City, CA 95959.
-The consultant may ask for clarification of the RFP by submitting written questions to NCTC's Transportation Planner, Kena Sannar at ksannar@nccn.net.
-Questions regarding this RFP must be submitted no later than May 16, 2023.
+Questions regarding this RFP must be emailed to Kena Sannar at ksannar@nccn.net by 4:00 p.m.
+Thursday, September 12, 2024.
 No response will be given to verbal questions.
-NCTC reserves the right to decline a response to any question if, in the NCTC's assessment, the information cannot be obtained and shared with all potential organizations in a timely manner.
-A summary of the questions submitted, including responses deemed relevant and appropriate by the NCTC, will be provided on or about May 19, 2023, to all firms that receive the RFP.
+NCTC reserves the right to decline a response to any question if, in NCTC's assessment, the information cannot be obtained and shared with all potential organizations in a timely manner.
+A summary of the questions submitted, with responses by NCTC, will be available Monday, September 16, 2024 on www.nctc.ca.gov

 NCTC reserves the right to negotiate with bidders on all aspects of the proposed work or to reject all proposals and reissue the RFP or withdraw the RFP at any time, without prior notice.